jwijffels/cran-mirror/r-common/README.md

 The OS is Ubuntu 14.04.
 The docker application includes r-base, r-base-dev, r-recommended and sets up RStudio

-    docker run -t -p 80:80 -p 8004:8004 opencpu/rstudio

-Apache is automatically setup to proxy the `/rstudio/` path to the rstudio server:

 Get the docker file
 ------------------------------